Family reunification ads after emancipation: Background

-During the period of legal chattel slavery in the United States, many families were fractured by the selling of individual enslaved persons as chattels (personal property).
+During the period of legal chattel slavery in the United States, many families were fractured by the selling of individual slaves as chattels (personal property).
 The experience was a deeply traumatic one—referred to as ambiguous loss—especially for children.
 Elizabeth, a woman who was sold as a child, said she "grew so lonely and sad I thought I should die, if I did not see my mother".

 Some children did not know that their separation would be a permanent one, some only learned later in life, and some were placed into surrogate familial relationships with other enslaved people.
-Others were reassured by religious promises that they would be reunited, either in life or in Heaven, or that they would be protected by God from the harsh realities of enslaved life.
-Even in old age, many enslaved people continued to think about their lost families; one 86-year-old man named Caleb Craig said "I has visions and dreams of her [his mother], in my sleep, sometime yet".
+Others were reassured by religious promises that they would be reunited, either in life or in Heaven, or that they would be protected by God from the harsh realities of slave life.
+Even in old age, many slaves continued to think about their lost families; one 86-year-old man named Caleb Craig said "I has visions and dreams of her [his mother], in my sleep, sometime yet".